Malaysia reassures metals traders on tax as copper set to exit

 Analyst Nicholas Snowdon at Standard Chartered in London said he expected the LME and Malaysian authorities eventually to come to an agreement.

-“But until that happens it makes complete sense to put metal in the delivery queue with a view to having to move it out of the country potentially.”
+“But until that happens it makes complete sense to put metal in the delivery cue with a view to having to move it out of the country potentially.”

 LME spokeswoman Kathy Alys said on Thursday: “The LME hopes to limit any market disruption ahead of the 1 April deadline by receiving clarification from the Malaysian authorities.”